Tarbo13/CSS-Bootstrap-HW2/README.md

 # Project Discription

-In this project I created a personal online portfolio using three different .html files: about.html, contact.html, and index.html.
-My goal was to create a responsive web page, with working links to each section, using Bootstrap.
-I accomplished this by linking the Bootstrap CSS to my .html files, then using the pre coded classes on the HTML elements.
-Using the Bootstrap grid system, with columns and rows, I was able to get the three separate pages to layout correctly.
+Welcome to my updated portfolio page.
+I initally created this page six weeks ago.
+Using Bootstrap I created a responsive site that was basically a template for what was to come.
+After six weeks of classes I now have the tools to create a more complete page with links to professional sites, my resume, and projects.
+I used CSS and JavaScript to style the page.
+Contact information has been added with a more tageted layout that better presents me to future employeers.

 ## Links